lvsl/fosdem-2020-go-dbus-systemd/dbus-daemon.md

-# The DBus daemon
+# The D-Bus daemon
-Reference implementation of DBus message is [dbus-daemon](https://dbus.freedesktop.org/doc/dbus-daemon.1.html).
+Reference implementation of D-Bus message bus is [dbus-daemon](https://dbus.freedesktop.org/doc/dbus-daemon.1.html).

 ## Monitoring daemon
 Message bus provides a set on standard interaces which can be introspected with: